The Truth About Sex After 50

 Myth: Beyond a certain age, people have little interest in sex

-Fact: There is no age limit on sexuality, but for people age 50 and over, sexual satisfaction depends more on the overall quality of the relationship than it does for younger couples.
-A National Council on Aging survey reports that among people age 60 and over who have regular intercourse, 74 per cent of the men and 70 per cent of the women find their sex lives more satisfying than when they were in their forties.
+Fact: There is no age limit on sexuality, but for people aged 50 and over, sexual satisfaction depends more on the overall quality of the relationship than it does for younger couples.
+According to a University of Michigan National Poll on Healthy Aging, surveying adults 65-80, nearly three in four older adults (73%) indicated they were satisfied with their sex life.

 Myth: As a man ages, he loses his ability to get an erection